VA Loan Process And Eligibility Requirements On VA Mortgages

-Once mortgage underwriter has deemed that the borrower has met all VA Loan Requirements, the mortgage underwriter will issue a conditional mortgage loan approval .
+Once the mortgage underwriter has deemed that the borrower has met all VA Loan Requirements, the mortgage underwriter will issue a conditional mortgage loan approval.

 Conditional VA Loan Approval

-Once the mortgage underwriter feels confident about the borrower and sees that the borrower meet all VA guidelines, the underwriter will issue a conditional Loan Approval.
+Once the mortgage underwriter feels confident about the borrower and sees that the borrower meets all VA guidelines, the underwriter will issue a conditional Loan Approval.

-- A conditional loan approval is when the underwriter will sign off on a clear to close once the conditions has been met
+- Conditional loan approval is when the underwriter will sign off on a clear to close once the conditions have been met

 - A clear to close or CTC is when the underwriter signs off on the loan

 - CTC is when the underwriter gives its blessing to send out closing docs to the title company and fund the Loan.

 Here are examples of conditions from a conditional loan approval:

 - Letters of explanations on recent credit inquiries and other derogatory credit items on credit report

 - Request additional documentation on the documents that have been provided